Approximating branchwidth on parametric extensions of planarity: Introduction

 \begin{corollary} For every $k,$ there exists some $r$ such that every graph that does not contain a handle wall or a crosscap wall of order $k$ as a subgraph, contains a $K_{5}$-minor free subgraph $G'$ where $\bw(G)-\bw(G')\leq r$. \end{corollary}

-The decomposition of \cref{w1rgol} permits us to call the polynomial algorithm of~\cite{SeymourT94callr} in each $G_{t}'$ and suitably combine the obtained values in order to design the constant-additive approximation for branchwidth claimed by \cref{arst_cpe}.
-The technical details of how to prove \cref{w1rgol}, and how to make algorithmic use of it, are given in \cref{secintroduction}.
+The decomposition of \cref{th_w1rgol} permits us to call the polynomial algorithm \revone{5.
+Page 5, line 9: I suggest that when you cite papers (like [35], or [6],[33]) for results you use, it is polite to include authors' names with the citation.} \ans{Done, for all papers mentioned.} of Seymour and Thomas~\cite{SeymourT94callr} in each $G_{t}'$ and suitably combine the obtained values in order to design the constant-additive approximation for branchwidth claimed by \cref{arst_cpe}.
+The technical details of how to prove \cref{th_w1rgol}, and how to make algorithmic use of it, are given in \cref{secintroduction}.
 In \cref{sec_outline} we give a brief outline on the combinatorial results supporting our algorithm.
 We conclude with some open problems and research directions in \cref{opne_all}.